CCSI-CSSI/MuseOpenIG/README.md

 # MuseOpenIG
 The Muse OpenIG.
 An opensource OpenSceneGraph based image generator application suite.

-Documentation and Binary Downloads for some platforms available at: http://openig.compro.net
+Documentation, sample datasets and Binary Downloads for some platforms available at: http://openig.compro.net

 Dependencies for compiling from source:
 --------------------------------------